AdamMooers/upsilon/doc/programmers_manual.md

 ## F4PGA

-This is really a Yosys (and really, really, an abc bug).
+This is really a Yosys (and really, an abc bug).
 F4PGA defaults to using the ABC flow, which can break, especially for block RAM.
 To fix, edit out `-abc` in the tcl script (find it before you install it...)

 ## Yosys